tompesman/push-core/README.md

     :email => "",
     :password => ""
   }

+  provider :gcm,
+  {
+    :connections => 2,
+    :key => 'api key'
+  }
 end
 ```
 Remove the provider you're not using.
-Add your email and password to enable C2DM.
+Add your email and password to enable C2DM and add the API key for GCM.
 For APNS follow the 'Generating Certificates' below.

 ### Generating Certificates